ProtonWallet/andromeda/proton-wallet-mobile/iOS/PassRustCore/README.md

 make ios-package
 ```

-You can then copy the updated package into the Pass application
+You can then copy the updated package into the Wallet application